-Wracking my Brain is a 2-day workshop with sculptor Pam Foley exploring the feelings and emotions stemming from brain injury.
+Wracking my Brain is a series of workshops taking place at the Headway Activity and Rehabilitation Centre.
+Sculptor, Pam Foley will encourage participants to explore the feelings and emotions stemming from brain injury.
 Using clay participants will create a personal sculpture that conveys to others what life has been like since the accident.

 The course will be led by sculptor and Sunningwell tutor, Pam Foley, who will encourage participants to explore the physical and emotional side-effects of brain injury through sculpture techniques.
 Participants will make a piece of sculpture to take home at the end of course.
 Pam experienced brain injury herself several years ago and will bring her very own personal experience and related artwork, to the workshop.